maria-reynoso/fleetops-gke-ambient/README.md

 helm upgrade -i -n istio-system cert-manager-istio-csr jetstack/cert-manager-istio-csr -f istio-csr-values.yaml
 ```

-## Install Istio with ambient mode and istio-csr
+## Install Istio with ambient mode

 By default in GKE, only kube-system has a defined ResourceQuota for the node-critical class. istio-cni and ztunnel both require the node-critical class, check the [docs](https://istio.io/latest/docs/ambient/install/platform-prerequisites/#google-kubernetes-engine-gke)